Fiduciary Advisors

 What is the Fiduciary Advisors channel on Sandwich?

-nb/fiduciary is Sandwich's curated channel for fiduciary advisors — part of the Financial Planning & Insurance category.
-It collects resources, posts, related providers, and community discussion specifically about fiduciary advisors for families caring for aging parents.
+Fiduciary Advisors is Sandwich's curated channel for fiduciary advisors — part of the Financial Planning & Insurance category.
+It collects resources, posts, related providers, printable checklists, and community discussion for families caring for aging parents.

 Who should follow nb/fiduciary?